-I, the undersigned, declare that the Class glider (make) . (model) I will fly in the (Name of event) Championship, from to (dates) is certified by or ne or more of the internationally recog nized certifying bodies (namely the DHV, AFNOR or SHV).
-Furthermore I declare that it is in certified configuration and I undertake not to al ter this configuration.
-I understand that I am the sole individual resp onsible for the integrity of n ny glider.
-Signed on this date: Signature of Particip ant Printed nam ne of Participant Address of Participa nt: Signature of Witness 3 Printed name e of Witness Address of Witness:
+I, the undersigned, declare that the Class glider (make) . (model) I will fly in the (Name of event) Championship, from to (dates) is certified by o ne or more of the internationally recognized certifying bodies (namely the DHV, AFNOF R or SHV).
+Furthermore I declare that it is in certifie ed configuration a and I undertake not to a lter this configuration.
+I understand that I am the so le individual respo onsible for the integrity of my glider.
+Signed on this date: Signature of Participant Printed nar ne of Participant Signature of Farticipant i iiited iiai ne or i articipant Address of Participant: Signature of Witness Printed nam ne of Witness A. I. I Address of Witness:

-If your glider is not a certified model or is not in certified configuration but instead comply with Section 7C 12.1.2.4
+If your glider is not a certified model or is not in certified configuration